-I’m an engineering professor in the College of Engineering at the University of Georgia (UGA) in Athens, GA and a Resident Fellow with UGA’s Center for International Trade and Security (CITS) in the School of Public and International Affairs (SPIA).
+I’m an engineering professor in the College of Engineering at the University of Georgia (UGA) in Athens, GA and a Senior Fellow with UGA’s Center for International Trade and Security (CITS) in the School of Public and International Affairs (SPIA).
 My professional background has been split between 15 years in the private sector (production engineering, energy services engineering, and environmental engineering) and 20 years at UGA.
 I established the university’s first environmental engineering undergraduate program in 2009 and ushered it through full accreditation in 2012, and I teach graduate and undergraduate courses in energy systems and energy security.
 I also serve on the Advocacy Council for Nuclear Matters and the Advisory Board for the Energy Policy Research Conference.

 As such, this blog is primarily about energy, environmental issues and policy that accounts for the broader international context.
 In its various forms energy has become a political chip in what seems like a high-stakes poker game between environmental activists, politicians, industrialists, and quite a few others.
 As bystanders, the general public is often left to wonder what cards are being held by each, how high the stakes actually are, and how they can see through the smoke that often fills the room.
 My intent is to discuss the issues and make some sense out of a debate that is noisy, confusing and polarized—oftentimes, intentionally so.
 In general, I’ll try to present energy issues in a format that’s understandable and beyond political and academic abstractions that often serve only to indoctrinate the public in a worldview that is both narrow and biased.
 The intended audience is the general public and any students or young folks who have an interest in the energy field.